 We’ll set the stage for what you can expect from the 2017 Macbook Pro and what you shouldn’t expect as Apple marches forward with changes to the Pro line of computers.

 After a major shift last fall pushed the 13-inch Macbook Pro without Touch Bar into the MacBook Air slot, it looks like Apple is committed to keeping a slimmer computer lineup.
 We expect a 2017 MacBook Pro without Touch Bar as well as two 2017 Macbook Pro Touch Bar models.
-Look for a 2017 MacBook 12-inch sometime this year, but don’t hold out hope for a 2017 MacBook Air.
+Look for a 2017 MacBook 12-inch sometime this year.
+New details suggest we may even see a 2017 MacBook Air release soon.

 2017 MacBook Pro Release Date